Your freelancer did a great job. Seriously. They took your idea, turned it into something real, and helped you get paying customers. That matters.

 You don't ask because you suspect the answers might be uncomfortable.
 Or because your freelancer doesn't have the experience to answer them honestly.
 Either way, those questions don't go away just because you're not asking them.

-What "outgrown" actually means
+What does "outgrown" actually mean?

 It doesn't mean your freelancer is bad.
 It means the relationship structure doesn't match your company's needs anymore.